duffee/Mojolicious_session_example/docs/Getting_Started.md

 runs the test harness.
 You will need to have [Test::Mojo](https://metacpan.org/pod/Test::Mojo) installed to run these tests.

-To verify that Mojolicious has successfully started up (other than using a browser), run
+To verify that your Mojolicious will start up successfully (other than by using a browser), run
 ```
 prove -Ilib t/basic.t
 ```